Wednesday, 26 April 2023

 Ranking: 196

-+ The Sontaron’s spaceship is a brilliantly inventive design, quite different to the usual flying saucer shapes and looks like a golf-ball.
-Honestly, that’s probably the most aerodynamic design an alien race could have, losing all the square edges and taking all the short cuts (Sontarons are nothing if not efficient and practical – no superfluous flashing lights and bossters for them) and adds to the classic gag in the first Sontaron story about their heads being as round as their helmets.
+POSITIVES + The Sontaron’s spaceship is a brilliantly inventive design, quite different to the usual flying saucer shapes and looks like a golf-ball.
+Honestly, that’s probably the most aerodynamic design an alien race could have, losing all those square edges and taking all the short cuts (Sontarons are nothing if not efficient and practical – no superfluous flashing lights and boosters for them).
+It also adds to the classic gag in the first Sontaron story about their heads being as round as their helmets.

-- The Sontarons become the first alien race in DW to use what we would nowadays views as a video or a skype call rather than a radio or a walkie-talkie.
+NEGATIVES - The Sontarons become the first alien race in Dr Who to use what we would nowadays views as a video or a skype call rather than a radio or a walkie-talkie, around thirty years before that was even vaguely a thing and which once seemed the most futuristic and ‘space age’ thing about the whole story.
 What’s wrong with that you might ask?
-Well, they’re the one DW race that doesn’t need one.
-The Sontraons are a clone race.
-They don’t need to see what each other look like because they all look the same.
+Well, they’re the one Dr Who race that doesn’t need to see what the person they’re talking to looks like.
+The Sontarons are a clone race.
+They all look the same.
 Just to rub it in Kevin Lindsay plays both Sontarons in this story in exactly the same way…

 No comments: